DataDog/datadog-agent/docs/serverless/README.md

     - /lambda/hello
     - /lambda/flush

-If the Serverless Agent needs to be set up to support a different serverless environment, it would be important to create different HTTP routes (most likely sharing a big part of the implementation).
+If the Serverless Agent needs to be set up to support a different serverless environment, on GCP or Azure for instance, it would be important to create different HTTP routes (most likely sharing a big part of the implementation).

 #### `Hello` route